-Finding the right fit for mental health care is important for success in treatment.
-Here are some steps that could help you to find the right provider.
+Finding the right fit for mental health care is important for treatment success.
+Here are some tips for finding a provider who is right for you.

 Psychiatrist